vivekchandra007/devotees-association-web-app/walkthrough.md

 ### 1. UI Redesign
 -   **Card Layout**: Switched to a cleaner card design with no border and a soft shadow.
 -   **Header**:
-    -   Devotee name is now prominent and bold.
+    -   Devotee name is prominent and bold.
+    -   **Verified Status**: Replaced the "active" text tag with a blue verified checkmark icon (`pi-check-circle`) next to the name for a cleaner look.
-    -   Status and Role tags are neatly aligned to the right.
+    -   Role tags are neatly aligned to the right.
 -   **Details Section**:
     -   Replaced text labels with icons for Phone (`pi-phone`) and Email (`pi-envelope`).
     -   Added colorful circular backgrounds for icons to enhance visual appeal.